Your visa is vital for your travel to New Jersey. Read on for important information concerning your student visa.

 There are several important steps when it comes to your application.
 First of all, students can only apply to study at a SEVP certified school in the United States.
 To find out whether a school is SEVP certified, visit here.
 Once you are accepted, the school should give you a USCIS Form I-20 (Certificate of Eligibility for Nonimmigrant (F-1) Student Status – for Academic and Language Students).
 If you require a visa, then you take the USCIS Form I-20 to the nearest U.S. consulate to obtain a student visa.
 Only bring the USCIS Form I-20 from the school you plan on attending for visa processing at the U.S. consulate.
 You must also prove to the consulate that you have the financial resources required for your education and stay in the United States.
 Please see the State Department Website for more information on visa processing.

 When you arrive in the United States, you should receive a Form I-94 (Arrival-Departure Record) that will include your admission number to the United States.
 Form I-94 is a three-part white card that the nonimmigrant usually completes while still on board the incoming plane.
 The immigration official at the Port of Entry retains the upper “Arrival Record” portion of the I-94, and stamps and returns to the alien the lower “Departure Record” part of the I-94.
 The Departure Record is commonly referred to simply as the “I-94.”
-It is usually stapled into the alien’s passport.
+It is sometimes stapled into the alien’s passport, and is accessible online.
 Ultimately this card will be surrendered when the individual exits the United States.
 In theory this is how DHS keeps track of who has entered and who has left the United States.

 What the immigration official at the port of entry stamps and writes on the I-94 is extremely important.
 It is regrettable that these cards are so small and inconsequential looking.
 People often mistake them for luggage tags or dismiss them as being unimportant because they don’t look very “official.”
 In fact, the Form I-94 is a key document for many nonimmigrant functions.